ssitkowx/CubeIdeTemplate/README.md

 This is where external libraries and environment-dependent code are stored, but not hardware-dependent.

 # IV.
 Configuration:
-- Generate hal libraries from Cube
+- Generate hal libraries from CubeMx,
-- Open Atollic True Studio project from 'AtollicTemplate' folder,
-- Add files, folders and libraries to the project,
+- Add files, folders and libraries to the 'AtollicTemplate' project.

 # V. Builidng:
 - Open a project gui and build a project.